David Ian: Producer

 In 2006, he founded David Ian Productions, based in London's Covent Garden.
 Prior to founding DIP, he was Chairman/CEO of the global theatrical division of Live Nation (from 2005) having joined the group when it was part of Clear Channel Entertainment (in 2000).

 At Live Nation, he was responsible for Broadway Across America, which produces and tours first class Broadway shows in over 40 markets in the United States and Canada.
 He was simultaneously CEO of the UK division which included over 25 theatres both in London's West End and the majority of the regional markets in the UK.

 How Do You Solve A Problem Like Maria?

 In 2006, David Ian and Andrew Lloyd Webber agreed to co-produce a production of The Sound of Music.
 Together with the BBC they created the original TV casting show How Do You Solve a Problem like Maria?, hosted by Graham Norton.
 Ian, along with Lloyd Webber, was a judge on the programme.
 The TV show was a resounding success and led to the launch of The Sound of Music as a smash hit, starring Connie Fisher at the London Palladium.

+Credits

+His credits include Grease, Saturday Night Fever, The King and I, West Side Story, Singin’ in the Rain, Ain’t Misbehavin’, Anything Goes, The Producers, Defending the Caveman, Guys and Dolls, Daisy Pulls it Off, The Sound of Music, La Cage aux Folles, Sweet Charity, Flashdance, Gypsy, The Shawshank Redemption, The Phantom of the Opera, My Fair Lady, Evita, Chess, The Rocky Horror Show, Cats, Dr Dolittle, Starlight Express, Seminar, Steel Magnolias, Ghost the Musical, Priscilla Queen of the Desert, The Bodyguard, Jersey Boys, Annie, Xanadu, Show Boat, The Secret Diary of Adrian Mole, Sunset Boulevard, Scrooge, Quartet, Benidorm Live, Magic Mike Live, Waitress, School of Rock, The Drifters Girl, 42nd Street, Jesus Christ Superstar, Love Never Dies, Chitty Chitty Bang Bang and Mean Girls.